 At Barnet Hill Academy, we recognise the strong correlation between attendance and achievement.
-The Department for Education (DfE) has provided the following statistics:
+The Department for Education (DfE) has provided the following statistics as an exemplar of attainment for children upon leaving school age:

 - of pupils who miss more than 50% of school, only 3% manage to achieve five A to Cs including English and maths. - of pupils who miss between 10% and 20% of school, only 35% manage to achieve five A to C GCSEs including English and maths. - of pupils who miss less than 5% of school, 73% achieve five A to Cs including English and maths.